-Assessing specific goals for your gap year can help you gain insight into whether this is the right choice for you, especially when you weigh them against what you’ll gain from going to college.
-For example, if your main goal for a gap year is learning more about programming, you might be better served by attending a university and taking related classes.
+Assessing specific goals for your year away can help you gain insight into whether this is the right choice for you, especially when you weigh them against what you’ll gain from going to college.
+For example, if your main goal for a break is learning more about programming, you might be better served by attending a university and taking related classes.
 If your goal is to get real-world adult experience to prepare for college, though, a gap year may be the best choice.

 Do you know what you want to study?